DataCurationNetwork/data-primers/Sensitive Biodiversity Data Essential Primer/sensitive-biodiversity.md

 Terms—and their legal implications—used to describe and classify sensitive biodiversity data can vary based on country, region, and between organizations.
 Similarly, species classification can vary.
 Terms frequently exist on a spectrum; for instance, the United States Endangered Species Act (1973) draws a distinction between *threatened* and *endangered* species*,* with endangered representing the highest level of risk, and thus granting a species extra protections by the federal government.

 The International Union for Conservation of Nature (IUCN) offers more categories for at-risk status than the Endangered Species Act.
-It defines nine categories in its IUCN Red List, which tracks conservation status of species across the globe; these include four that a relevant to sensitive biodiversity data:
+It defines nine categories in its IUCN Red List, which tracks conservation status of species across the globe; these include four that are relevant to sensitive biodiversity data:

 - Critically endangered